Odhynn/naerk/content/Factions/Everbryght.md

 - 4818, Winter
   - Aileen went missing for a year after [[Vethfall]], trapped in a temporal bubble inside Drakainia's demiplane prison
   - Smolynx investigated Aileen's disappearance with the aid of [[Ingasto]] and the [[Twilight Veil]]
-  - Rowena could not stomach her father's safe approach and set out blindly on her own to find anything that might lead to Aileen, ended up arrested and sent to [[Kemilia]] where she got tangled up in a conspiracy implicating [[Ashiro]]'s Wells of Power and the [[Crimson Steel]]
+  - Rowena could not stomach her father's safe approach and set out blindly on her own to find anything that might lead to Aileen, ended up arrested and sent to [[Kemilia]] where she got tangled up in a conspiracy implicating [[Ashiro]]'s Wells of Power and the [[Crimson Steel]] assassins.

+## Secrecy

+While morghonljucht has no apparent use in Naerk, Smolynx has dictated they be discreet about their quest.
+Precious few individuals besides the Everbryght are aware of the mission:
+- Lady Sen and Lady Hime, the Swordmaiden Serene's sisters and leaders of the Clans of Snow.
+- [[Aldastrio]] and [[Droghor]] Firan, the Swordmaiden Serene's old comrades and powerful paragons in their field.
+- Hrimgar, Aarda, and Brotje Emberbeard, elders of Clan Emberbeard who were at first reluctant to condone or aid in the matter.
+- Ghorrek Emberbeard, cleric of Klont, was authorised by the clan elders to accompany the Everbryght in their travels; he chose the [[Rowena|crazy one]].
+- Mordrydd Emberbeard, expatriate alchemist, has declined to help.
+- [[Lindiwe]] ap Lwgh, once a [[Lleyn#Lady of the Lake|Maiden of the Lake]] and now an explorer of the [[Syvhorms Cartographic Society]].
+- [[Heather]], a globetrotting witch prodigy and a manic changeling perpetually high on tea.

-Little morghonljucht has been collected thus far (Smolynx is the only one to have been lucky), but the Everbryght have naught to do but keep moving, keep looking, and tell noone.
+Little morghonljucht had been collected by the end of 4817 (Smolynx is the only one to have been lucky), but the Everbryght have naught to do but keep moving, keep looking, and tell noone.

 [^1]: While investigating archmage Faenyss Laffirdul in 4776 over at their native Realms Beyond, agents Timon Diveldyr and Ullisson Firlyvan unwittingly followed him through a portal and washed up on the Lake of the Moon.
 Faenyss had already left, having the means to immediately escape Athalaar and conduct his business, while the two dumbstruck rangers were told by the [[Lleyn|Lady of the Lake]] that they could still ascend Eltirion during the incoming Bloodmoon and return to their homeworld.